Home Assistant Notifications with Echobell: Instant Alerts for Your Smart Home

 Energy yesterday: {{ states('sensor.daily_energy') }} kWh

-- Home Monitoring (time-sensitive): Temperature alerts, humidity issues, energy spikes
+- Home Monitoring (time-sensitive): Temperature, humidity, energy spikes

-- Home Security (calling): Motion when armed, door/window sensors, critical failures
+- Home Security (calling): Armed-mode motion, door sensors, critical failures

-Use Home Assistant secrets for your webhook URLs so they're not exposed in configuration files:
+Use Home Assistant secrets to avoid exposing your webhook URL in configuration files:

 # secrets.yaml